Melipopin/Seven-Deadly-Sins-Watch-Faces/README.md

 ### 3. Apply your watch faces

-The only thing left is - to setup your new watch face
+The only thing left is - to apply your new watch face

 Go to the watch face selection mode by holding anywhere on the main screen, and go to the end of the list to the **"Add watch face"** button.